 *Photo by Selian Hebald* In the end all things remain flexible, bending toward what feels right for your situation.
 But please give the items below some thought.
-These are the agreements I present to all of my students.
+These are the agreements I present to all of my students, but are especially important for children.
 They are the materials, commitments and tools you need to get started.
-If you are a reading this as the parent of a student please go over these guidelines with your child.
+If you are a reading this as the parent of a student please look this over with your child.

 Students should come on time and prepared for each lesson with the items below.
 Parents often ask what age is appropriate to begin lessons.
 This varies widely and depends on the teacher as much as it does the child.
-My rule of thumb, is if a child is able to keep track of her lesson book, then she is old enough to begin.
-This is a good first step in taking ownership of one’s musical life.
+Much music can be made with toddlers and even infants, but the architecture of the drum set requires some sophistication.
+My rule of thumb: if a child is able to keep track of her lesson book, then she is old enough to begin.

 Cancellations require at least 24 hours notice.
-I realize that things come up, they do for me as well, and I try to be as flexible as I can.
-But my schedule is such that I often don’t have available times for makeups.
+I realize that things come up, they do for me as well, and I try to be as flexible as I can, but I often don’t have available times for makeups.
 With proper notice, and if a makeup isn’t possible, the lesson can be credited toward the following month.

-Creating a space and making time to practice can be challenging, but it is the only way to make meaningful progress on the instrument.
-Playing with other musicians is just as important, but it's also practice.
-Please take the time to make your practice space inviting and convenient.
+Living a musical life, engaging with music and art and movement in as many ways possible is the best route to mastery.
+Assuming that there is some desire to specifically improve as a drum set player you will have to practice.
+Active listening and playing with other musicians is just as important, but it's also practice.
+Creating a space and making time for this can be challenging.
+My advise is to make your practice space inviting and convenient.
 If you must put the drums in the basement or garage, make sure the space is clean, uncluttered and well lit.
-It’s usually best to face the drums into the wall.
+If you are playing on your own, it’s usually best to face the drums into the wall.
 The kit takes up less space that way, and rather than climb around the drums into a tight corner you can just walk right up and sit down.
-Removing that small obstacle can make a difference.
-Don't underestimate the power of creating an esthetic space for making music.
+Removing a small obstacle like that can make a difference.
+Don't underestimate the power of creating an esthetic and inspiring space for making music.